1972parzival/1972parzival.github.io/content/archie-page-22.md

 ### LED light

 Use Mobirise website building software to create multiple sites for commercial and non-profit projects.
 CLIck on the image in this block to replace it.
 You can add a description below your image, or on the side.
-If you want to hide some of the text fields, open the Block parameters, and uncheck relevant options.
+If you want to hide some of the text fields, open the Block parameters, and uncheck relevant options

 ![Mobirise Website Builder](/assets/images/img-9972-1076x717.JPG)